LennardKrause/ReciprocalPlayground/README.md

 Update:
  - Calculation of symmetry equivalent reflections (and completeness) unified and fixed.
  - Detector parameters adjustable via GUI.
  - Hotkeys!
-Use F1-F2-F3 to look down the cell axes a-b-c
- - Use F4-F5-F6 to look down on Omega, Chi and Phi.
+Use F1-F2-F3 to look down the cell axes a-b-c, F4-F5-F6 to look down on Omega, Chi and Phi.

 >[!WARNING]
 >This comes with plenty of bugs!